unitaryfund/aquapointer/README.md

 ## Getting started
 You can use [this notebook](notebooks/aquapointer_demo.ipynb) to get started with aquapointer.

+Alternatively, if you prefer to run from Docker, you can use the command: `$ docker run -it --rm --name my-running-script -v "$PWD":/usr/src/myapp -w /usr/src/myapp python:3 python your-daemon-or-script.py`

 ## Installing aquapointer
 From the top level of the repository, where the `setup.py` file is found, just run
 ```